Licensing International Announces 2022 Accelerator Program ParticipantsLicensing International Announces 2022 Accelerator Program Participants

 Katalyst MGMT (Los Angeles, Calif.)

 Katalyst MGMT is a creative licensing agency based in Los Angeles specializing in art direction, cannabis licensing and strategic collaborations.
-Clients include High Times magazine, Snoop Dogg, Marathon
+Clients include High Times magazine, Snoop Dogg, Marathon OG, Cheech & Chong and Santa Cruz Shredder.
+The agency also provides consulting for manufacturing smoking accessories, packaging, and distribution.

 Knotting Hill Inc. (Fergus, Canada)